Chukwu3meka/Transearch-Client/README.md

 ## Author

-- **Maduekwe Pedro** - _Software Developer_ - [portfolio](https://pedrojr.netlify.app)
+- **Maduekwe Chukwuemeka** - _Software Developer_ - [portfolio](chukwuemeka.vercel.app)

 ## License

-This is an open source project available to any intrested in learning React/NextJs to give an easy starter kit fordevelopment, Feel free to modify the project as you wish only if you understand the basic concepts of react
+1. This is an open source project available to anyone intrested in learning React/NextJs to give an easy starter kit for development.

+2. Feel free to modify the project as you wish only if you understand the basic concepts of react

+3. You can clone this project at ay point in time for interview, personal project etc

-Feel free to contact [me](https://pedrojr.netlify.app) about any problems.
+4. Feel free to contact [me](chukwuemeka.vercel.app) about any problems.
 I will try to help as much as I can 😉